CreativeSDK/ios-getting-started-samples/Asset Browser UI Component/Guide/Guide.md

 Clicking OPEN SELECTION causes the selected layer(s) to open.

-Keep in mind that once the user selects a file and makes a request to either open it or extract layers, the subsequent UI is driven by the Creative SDK.
-We only have to ask the `AdobeUXAssetBrowser` to provide the feature.
+Keep in mind that once the user selects an asset and makes a request to either open it or extract layers, the subsequent UI is driven by the Creative SDK.
+We only have to ask the `AdobeUXAssetBrowserViewController` to provide the feature.

     // Call the Asset Browser and pass the configuration options [[AdobeUXAssetBrowser sharedBrowser] popupFileBrowserWithParent:self configuration:configuration onSuccess:^(NSArray *itemSelections) {

     // Grab the last item that was selected.
     AdobeSelectionAsset *itemSelection = itemSelections.lastObject;

 The rest is up to the developer.
-The `onSuccess` block of the file-browser API is passed pointers to the selected file and any selected layers.
+The `assetBrowserDidSelectAssets` method of the `AdobeUXAssetBrowserViewControllerDelegate` protocol is passed pointers to the selected file and any selected layers.
 Here is that block of code:

     // Grab the first selection object.
     AdobeSelectionAsset *itemSelection = itemSelections.firstObject;